 FINANCIAL DATA ELEMENTS – Billing and Reimbursement Information

-Each of the financial data elements listed must be recorded by line item.
+Each of the financial data elements listed must be recorded by line item if data are available by line-item.
+Report all financial fields at the most granular level that is available in the data warehouse for that particular field and source system.
+For a particular field, if financial information is not available at the line-level and only at the claim-level, report the total value in the first line of the claim and the value 0 in subsequent lines for that particular field.
+Appendix F contains a detailed example.

 Professional and Dental Services file – A line item is defined as a single line entry on a bill/claim for each health care service rendered.
 The line item contains information on each procedure performed including modifier (if appropriate), service dates, units (if applicable), and practitioner charges.
 The line item also includes billed charges, allowed amount, patient deductible, patient coinsurance/co-payment, other patient obligations, reimbursement amount, and amount paid by other insurance.
 The value represented by each financial field must be rounded to whole dollars (i.e., no decimals).